-If you are involved in research on campus, but are going above and beyond, serving as a research assistant, researching in the community, or even creating your own research project in your department (XXX 491-DIS, XXX 499-HON) then you're on your way to becoming an Undergraduate Research Scholar!
+If you are involved in research on campus, and are going above and beyond by serving as a research assistant, researching in the community, or even creating your own research project in your department (XXX 491-DIS, XXX 499) then you're on your way to becoming an Undergraduate Research Scholar!

-- After completion of the project, the scholar must present their results, exhibit or performance OFF-CAMPUS.
-On-campus opportunities are already expected, but engaging an audience wider than our UNCW family is important to be an undergraduate research scholar.
+- After completion of the project, the Scholar must present his or her results, exhibit or performance OFF-CAMPUS.
+On-campus opportunities are already expected, but engaging an audience wider than our UNCW family is important to be an Undergraduate Research Scholar.

-- You, the research scholar are in charge of making sure you meet the requirements set forth and keeping records for your preparation, execution of research and where you present your project.
+- You, the Undergraduate Research Scholar, are in charge of making sure you meet the requirements and keep records detailing your preparation, execution of research and information related to the dissemination of the results of the project.

-- UNCW Undergraduate Research Scholars and Distinguished Undergraduate Research Scholars will be recognized annually.
+- UNCW Undergraduate Research Scholars and Distinguished Undergraduate Research Scholars will be recognized each semester.

 Has your research involvement been recognized by off campus experts?

-- If you have submitted your research to a peer reviewed journal or applied for an external grant?
+- Have you submitted your research to a peer reviewed journal or applied for an external grant?
 Have you recieved an award for your research?
-If yes, you can apply to be a Distinguished Undergraduate Research Scholar.
+If yes, you may be eligible for recognition as a Distinguished Undergraduate Research Scholar.

-For complete guidelines please read through the Undergraduate Research Scholar Handbook.
+For complete guidelines please read through this description.